RemitaNet/remita-inline-sdk-rrr-flutter/README.md

 # Remita Flutter Inline Payment

-A Remita package that helps you accept payment in your flutter application.
+A Remita package that helps you accept/recieve payment in your flutter application.

 ![](assets/inline_screenshot.png)